Home » IELTS writing task 2 » Useful phrases for IELTS writing task two

 Serious diseases such as malaria, ebola and dengue fever bring about a considerable amount of expenses.

-Now you need to take notes and exercise using the phrases in your own sentences for better retention.
+Now you need to take notes and exercise using the relevant examples and phrases in your own sentences for better retention.
 Note that these phrases need not necessarily be copied.
-Merely copying can cause you trouble.
-You must make sure that the way you use the phrases that fit your essay perfectly to maintain coherence in thought and correct grammatical structures.
+Merely copying can cause you trouble in the future.
+You must make sure that the way you use the phrases and other words fit your essay perfectly to maintain coherent thought and correct grammatical structures as you would find in an English-speaking country.

-If you have questions, don’t hesitate to send me an email at struggling -at sign- ieltspodcast.com.
+If you have questions about the IELTS writing exam don’t hesitate to send me an email at struggling -at sign- ieltspodcast.com.

-For an introduction on how to start IELTS Writing task 2 click here.
+For an introduction to how to start IELTS Writing task 2 click here.

-For Band 9 IELTS writing samples, click here.
+For Band 9 IELTS writing samples, click here and boost your band score!

 If you think that you can get through the IELTS without bumping up your vocabulary a few notches, you might find yourself disappointed.
 To avoid this, check out our list of IELTS vocabulary.